Generic Name: Imipramine hydrochloride

 Caution should be exercised when Imipramine hydrochloride is used with agents that lower blood pressure.
 Imipramine hydrochloride may potentiate the effects of CNS depressant drugs.

 Patients should be warned that Imipramine hydrochloride may enhance the CNS depressant effects of alcohol (seeWARNINGS).

 Animal reproduction studies have yielded inconclusive results (see also ANIMAL PHARMACOLOGY & TOXICOLOGY).

-There have been no well-controlled studies conducted with pregnant women to determine the effect of Imipramine Hydrochloride Tablets USP on the fetus.
+There have been no well-controlled studies conducted with pregnant women to determine the effect of Imipramine hydrochloride tablets, USP on the fetus.
 However, there have been clinical reports of congenital malformations associated with the use of the drug.
-Although a causal relationship between these effects and the drug could not be established, the possibility of fetal risk from the maternal ingestion of Imipramine Hydrochloride cannot be excluded.
-Therefore, Imipramine Hydrochloride Tablets USP should be used in women who are or might become pregnant only if the clinical condition clearly justifies potential risk to the fetus.
+Although a causal relationship between these effects and the drug could not be established, the possibility of fetal risk from the maternal ingestion of Imipramine hydrochloride tablets, USP cannot be excluded.
+Therefore, Imipramine hydrochloride tablets, USP should be used in women who are or might become pregnant only if the clinical condition clearly justifies potential risk to the fetus.